🏒 Industry Playbooks

 What is a good NPS for optical retail?

 Optical retail NPS typically ranges from 40-60.
 Top-performing stores achieve 70+.
-Customer Echo helps you track NPS separately for clinical and retail experiences.
+Customer Echo helps you track NPS across retail touchpoints such as frame selection, fitting, pickup, and billing.

-How do you balance healthcare and retail experience?
+How do you balance product, service, and store environment?

 When should optical stores collect feedback?

-After eye exam, after purchase decision, 1 week post-pickup (for product satisfaction), and annually for relationship NPS.
+After the in-store visit, after the purchase decision, 1 week post-pickup (for product satisfaction and fit), and annually for relationship NPS.
 Customer Echo automates these touchpoints.

 How can optical stores compete with online retailers?